the discovery center

 "The ultimate goal of discipline is self-control making it possible to direct one's own behavior in the end, realistically and with integrity.
 As we work with young children, we try to help them take steps toward responsible self-direction, as they are ready.
 Most important for this goal is the child's feeling about himself.
 No child will try to control and direct his behavior if he sees himself as a worthless, unimportant person.
 He must respect himself if he is to make the effort to control his behavior and respect the rights of others.
 In disciplining we need to be careful that we do nothing that will shake a child's respect for himself.
 We will not depend on methods that humiliate him or make him feel ashamed or lower his self-esteem.
 We do not label him "bad" or use threats.
 We will try to show him that we have confidence that he can behave acceptably, whatever he may have done earlier.
 We will expect only what we think he is capable of doing, so that he can be successful most of the time.
 We want him to feel himself to be an acceptable, successful person."

 Through the program at The Discovery Center, we encourage children to cultivate an inner sense of control, a healthy self-concept, and increased self-direction.
 We strive to create an atmosphere that encourages children to express their feelings appropriately, to carry out effective problem solving, and to receive positive attention from adults and other children.
-In order to create this atmosphere, we work consistently to:
+In order to create this atmosphere, we work consistently to praise and use positive reinforcement as effective methods of behavior management of children.
+When children receive positive, nonviolent, and understanding interactions from adults and others, they develop good self-concepts, problem solving abilities, and self-discipline.
+Based on this belief, The Discovery Center uses a positive approach to discipline and practices the following discipline and behavior management techniques:

 It is always The Discovery Center's intention to remain open on its regular schedule.
 However, if The Discovery Center must close for reasons beyond its control, including but not limited to inclement weather, natural or man-made circumstances, intentional or unintentional acts of any governmental agency and/or police authorities, etc., no refund will be issued for all or part of any day or days during which The Discovery Center remains closed due to the circumstances described above.
 Those families wishing to use their available vacation credit for these circumstances may do so through arrangements with The Discovery Center's administrative staff.

-In an effort to notify families affected by the closure of the center, The Discovery Center administrative team will make every attempt to notify local radio stations (WAAM - 1600 AM, KOOL (WQKL) - 107.1 FM), post notices on the front door of the center, and change the center's main telephone greeting (voicemail message) to reflect the necessary information.
+When closure of the center is necessary, The Discovery Center administrative and teaching teams will make every attempt to notify parents through phone calls, emails, or text messages, posting notices on the front door of the center, posting information on our Facebook page and website, and changing the center's main telephone greeting to reflect the necessary information.

 The Discovery Center's process for enrolling and monitoring children with special needs reflects the center's philosophy.
 It is a process by which we can communicate, evaluate, and assess the ability of our program to meet and accommodate the individual special needs of the child.
 In applying the process, we are evaluating how our program can provide an ideal growth experience for the child within the framework of the program's overall goals, curriculum, and environment.